melthaw/spring-backend-boilerplate/README.md

 # Introduction

-The quick development boilerplate based on Spring (Boot) Framework which covers the general case of Java backend application something like Account Module, Security Foundation, Audit System, Blog Upload/Download, Message Notification, Role Based Access Control etc.
+The quick development boilerplate based on Spring (Boot) Framework which covers the general case of Java backend application something like Account Module, Security Foundation, Audit System, File Upload/Download, Message Notification, Role Based Access Control etc.

-We hope this boilerplate can help the users to focus on their business part when they know how this boilerplate is designed and implemented.
+We hope this boilerplate can help the users to focus on their business part with this boilerplate, but first we will explain how it is designed and implemented.

 # Features